niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 What is ABIN LAUNCHER?
 ======================

-``ABIN LAUNCHER`` is a script that creates input files for a given ab initio program, and then submits (or "launches") the corresponding calculation to a job scheduler.
+The Ab Initio Input Builder and Job Launcher, named ``ABIN LAUNCHER`` for short, is a script that creates input files for a given ab initio program, and then submits (or "launches") the corresponding calculation to a job scheduler.
 It can operate with one or more molecules (through their respective geometry files) and one or more configurations (the parameters for the ab initio program). ``ABIN LAUNCHER`` is the first main script of CHAINS and is executed twice through it:

 - The first time, it is used to build the input files associated with the ORCA_ program, which performs the geometry optimization of the molecule.
 - The second time, it is used to build the input files associated with the the Q-CHEM_ program, which performs the calculation of the different properties of our molecule.